Topics available include:

 An overview of the redundancy process covering planning and effecting a redundancy.
 We cover the key steps in a redundancy process and also examine the triggers for collective consultation and the additional burdens placed on an employer when conducting a collective consultation.

-Complex health conditions can be very tricky to manage.
+Complex health conditions can be very tricky to manage and tend to present a high risk of a tribunal claim being presented.
 Such health conditions will generally be classed as a disability for the purposes of the Equality Act.
-Failing to manage these cases sensitively can result in high risk of claims in the employment tribunal and so careful management is vital.
+Failing to manage these cases carefully can result in high risk of claims in the employment tribunal and so careful management is vital.

 Complex grievances and disciplinaries

-Some grievances can pose additional risks for employers such as where an employee raises concerns that afford them whistleblower protection or where their allegations relate to discrimination such that they would be protected from victimisation.
-Equally, where a grievance gives rise to a disciplinary action against another employee.
+Some grievances can pose additional risks for employers such as where an employee raises concerns that afford them whistleblower protection or where their allegations relate to discrimination or sexual harassment.
+Equally, where a grievance gives rise to concerns about misconduct by another employee, the management of a subsequent disciplinary case can be complicated by the previous grievance investigation.
 Being prepared to manage these types of complex grievances in advance is invaluable and can significantly reduce an employer’s risk.

 Planning and holding a settlement conversation